RECON: Robust symmetry discovery via Explicit Canonical Orientation Normalization: Introduction

-Our goal is to discover in an unsupervised manner the group transformations inherent to each instance in the data.
-In particular, we aim to learn probability distributions defined over a group $\gG$ that describe the different symmetries of each input.
-We argue that a promising foundation lies in class-pose decomposition methods~\citep{winter2022unsupervised, Marchetti_Tegnér_Varava_Kragic_2023, yokota2022manifold, Allingham_Mlodozeniec_Padhy_Antorán_Krueger_Turner_Nalisnick_Hernández-Lobato_2024}, which disentangle inputs into invariant \emph{class} features and an equivariant \emph{pose} component $g \in \gG$ relative to a learned \emph{canonical pose}.
-A key observation is that the orientation of this canonical is generally \emph{arbitrary}, varying with training dynamics~\citep{winter2022unsupervised, Allingham_Mlodozeniec_Padhy_Antorán_Krueger_Turner_Nalisnick_Hernández-Lobato_2024}.
-Therefore, analyzing symmetries based on transformations relative to this reference frame results in inconsistent, arbitrarily shifted distributions, limiting the application of class-pose methods to symmetry discovery.
+However, existing approaches often require supervision or learn only dataset-level patterns (Sec.~\ref{sec:related_work}).
+Our goal is to discover, in an unsupervised manner, the group transformations inherent to each instance; in particular, we aim to learn probability distributions on $\gG$ that describe the \rebuttal{poses in which each instance appears in the data.}\footnote{\rebuttal{Note how this differs from estimating the stabilizer $\gS_x$ describing the (self) symmetries of $x$ (cf. Appx~\ref{app:orbit-stabilizer-discussion}).}} We argue that a promising foundations lies on class-pose decomposition methods~\citep{winter2022unsupervised,yokota2022manifold,Marchetti_Tegnér_Varava_Kragic_2023,Allingham_Mlodozeniec_Padhy_Antorán_Krueger_Turner_Nalisnick_Hernández-Lobato_2024}, which disentangle inputs into invariant \emph{class} features and a \emph{pose} $g\!\in\!\gG$ relative to a learned canonical representation.
+The canonical’s orientation is generally \emph{arbitrary}~\citep{winter2022unsupervised,Allingham_Mlodozeniec_Padhy_Antorán_Krueger_Turner_Nalisnick_Hernández-Lobato_2024}, which results in an out-of-distribution (OOD) canonicalization and in arbitrarily shifted relative-pose distributions (Fig.~\ref{fig:57comparison}).